Jamaica–United States relations: History

 Former Prime Minister Patterson visited Washington, DC, several times after assuming office in 1992.
 In April 2001, Prime Minister Patterson and other Caribbean leaders met with President George W. Bush during the Summit of the Americas in Quebec, Canada, at which a "Third Border Initiative" was launched to deepen U.S. cooperation with Caribbean nations and enhance economic development and integration of the Caribbean nations.
 Portia Simpson Miller attended the "Conference on the Caribbean--A 20/20 Vision" in Washington in June 2007.

-The United States is Jamaica's most important trading partner: bilateral trade in goods in 2005 was over $2 billion.
+The United States is Jamaica's most important trading partner; the bilateral trade in goods in 2005 was over $2 billion.
 Jamaica is a popular destination for American tourists; more than 1.2 million Americans visited in 2006.
 In addition, some 10,000 American citizens, including many dual-nationals born on the island, permanently reside in Jamaica.

 The Government of Jamaica also seeks to attract U.S. investment and supports efforts to create a Free Trade Area of the Americas (FTAA).
 More than 80 U.S. firms have operations in Jamaica, and total U.S. investment is estimated at more than $3 billion.
 An office of the U.S. and Foreign Commercial Service, located in the embassy, actively assists American businesses seeking trade opportunities in Jamaica.
 The country is a beneficiary of the Caribbean Basin Trade Partnership Act (CBTPA).
-The United States Chamber of Commerce, which also is available to assist U.S. business in Jamaica, has offices in Kingston.
+The United States Chamber of Commerce, which is also available to assist U.S. business in Jamaica, has offices in Kingston.

 U.S. Agency for International Development (USAID) assistance to Jamaica since its independence in 1962 has contributed to reducing the population growth rate, the attainment of higher standards in a number of critical health indicators, and the diversification and expansion of Jamaica's export base.
 USAID's primary objective is promoting sustainable economic growth.
 Other key objectives are improved environmental quality and natural resource protection, strengthening democratic institutions and respect for the rule of law, as well as family planning.
 In fiscal year 2006, the USAID mission in Jamaica operated a program totaling more than $21 million in development assistance.